“How many employees do I need for employee advocacy to be a success?”

 Your content creators and platform ambassadors are what separates an advocate from an employee influencer. 🙌

-How is DSMN8 different from traditional advocacy solutions?
+How is DSMN8 different from traditional employee advocacy solutions?

 Now that we have a rough breakdown, you might be thinking…